7 Amazing Science Experiments At Home

 When the rainbow is visible in the sky, the children express their enthusiasm.
 In order for you to understand how and why a band with seven colors appears in the sky, it is best to experiment and create your own .
 The materials that are needed are: a mirror, scissors, water, a flashlight and that the class is completely dark.
 In this link is the explanation of the steps to follow and, in addition, a theoretical part is included that shows how light travels through different waves.

-Science experiments and games are exciting activities, capturing the attention of young and old.
+Games and science experiments at home are exciting activities, capturing the attention of young and old.
 Science and the mechanisms that regulate nature and the world can be easily learned thanks to them.
 They are perfect tools to understand reality.

 Behind the experiments is what is called ” Problem-Based Learning ” (PBL ).
 It is a methodology applied in many educational centers, whose main purpose is to ensure that children actively participate in school activities seeking answers to certain problems or real phenomena.
-Through these activities, children are actors in the learning process: they develop hypotheses, identify consequences, request additional information, and understand the mechanisms that govern reality.
+Through these activities, children are actors in the learning process: they develop hypotheses, identify consequences, request additional information, and understand the mechanisms that govern reality, just like in all these science experiments at home!
 Apart from these there are also many Educational Toys Online that are based on real science toys for kids.

 If you liked this, you might also like…